 Reduce Your Stroke Risk: Live Healthy

-For most stroke patients I see, I remind them that they don’t really have a primary neurological problem.
 Stroke doesn’t work the same way as multiple sclerosis or ALS, which primarily affect the nervous system.
-Instead, I point out that they actually have damage to their arteries, which is a vascular problem, and their stroke is just a symptom.
+Instead, stroke patients actually have damage to their arteries, which is a vascular problem, and the stroke is just a symptom.
 The arteries become damaged by the inflammation, cholesterol, and high blood pressure that comes with unhealthy living.

 There are a lot of “healthy” diets out there.
-Some that have shown evidence specifically for stroke prevention are the Mediterranean, Nordic, and DASH diets.
+Some that have shown evidence specifically for stroke prevention are the Mediterranean and DASH diets.
 It’s not clear which is best, but what ties all these diets together are a few key principles:

 - Eating more plants and less animal products